Xyrohh/website-docs/en/faq.md

 -----------------------

 - **Is there a patcher for Kawata?**
-- No, you can change server by editing the hosts file with our switcher.
-[Instructions here](https://kawata.pw/doc/1).
+- No, you can change server using different methods.
+[Instructions here](/doc/connection_guide).

 -----------------------

 - **Can I have Kawata's source code?**
--  Kawata is fully open source, you can see it [here](https://github.com/osukawata).
+-  Kawata is fully open source, you can see it [here](https://github.com/kawatapw).

 -----------------------